FoundeR & DIRECTOR OF TRAINING

 founder & PROGRAM DIRECTOR

-Tyler is a PhD candidate in the final stage of completing his doctorate in counselling psychology at McGill University, as well as Co-Founder and Program Director of Mont Royal Psychology.
+Tyler completed his doctorate in counselling psychology at McGill University and is a Co-Founder and Program Director at Mont Royal Psychology.
+He is a candidate for the psychologist permit.
 His area of research focuses on the evolutionary and cultural context of status hierarchy competition among men and its impact on male psychology and behavior.
 He has supervised graduate-level interns and presented at national and international conferences.
 He has also co-led men’s psychotherapy groups across Canada related to coping with prostate cancer and depression.
 His clinical areas of expertise include psychotherapy with men, anxiety and depression, assertiveness training, individual responsibility and experiential meaning, coping with cancer and chronic illness, coping with grief and loss, as well as existential depth psychology--a synthesis of psychodynamic, Jungian, and existential therapy.
 His clinical work is supervised by Dr. MacKinnon.

 Jill Aucoin, M.A.